Have you been charged with Dangerous Driving Causing Death?

 What are the elements of the offence of dangerous driving causing death?

 - That you were driving a motor vehicle;

 - That you drove the motor vehicle dangerously; and

-- That the dangerous driving caused the death or serious injury to another.
+- That the dangerous driving caused the death.

 If the prosecution establishes the above then you will be found guilty of the charge.